NewAlexandria/leadership_readme/onboarding.md

 The sensitivity allows us to relax into norms and remain aware for uncommon things that need a measure of attention — as well as when time has shown that we need to adapt and change practices.

+### CAP Theorem in Org Dynamics

+A study has shown that, [under time-pressure, people will go against their sense-of-correctness, and socially conform](https://journals.sagepub.com/doi/suppl/10.1177/0956797619867939).

+In context, it may mean that speed of workflow can get reduced below a threshold of efficiency that is worse that the ‘wrong answer’.

+i.e. if this is a metric toward the way that “IQ is lower in groups” if so, it could help toward defining ideal group sizes relative to necessary speed.

 ## Map

 ![A tree of corporate structure, and you orientation](assets/onboarding/NHO-doc-hierarchy.jpg)